mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 TDM task initialization is performed using the **InitiateTDMLoad.flow** utility which includes several steps like:

-* Setting the values of global variables of a session and sync mode.
+* Setting the values of global variables on a session level and setting sync mode.
 * Setting the source environment based on the task's source before getting the LUI.
 * Getting the LUI from Fabric.
 * Setting the target environment as a preparation step for Delete and Load.